- Listing Type: Summer Programs

-Our students come to the Cow House with diverse backgrounds; many have a lot of experience and plan to pursue a career in the arts, while others arrive with very little experience in the art room but are dedicated to improving their artistic abilities.
-The most important quality in our students is a desire to make art.
+All kinds of high school students with diverse backgrounds come to Cow House.
+Many have a lot of experience and plan to pursue a career in the arts.
+In contrast, others arrive with minimal experience in the art room but are eager to improve their artistic abilities.
+The most essential quality our students possess is a desire to make art.

 Embracing this variance, you will be paired with a mentor who will work with you on an individual basis.
-Our mentors are accomplished visual artists, dedicated to working with young people.
-Through individual tutorials and assignments that are tailored to your needs and goals, they provide the one-on-one attention necessary to guide you through the technical and conceptual challenges you will face to make your ideas tangible.
+Our mentors are accomplished visual artists dedicated to working with young people.
+Through various tutorials and assignments tailored to your needs and goals, our mentors provide one-on-one attention.
+This caring approach is necessary to guide you through the technical and conceptual challenges to make your ideas tangible.

 - Option 1: Drawing & Painting

 - Option 2: Drawing & Photography